-The red cottage
+The dream of a red cottage

+There is hardly anything more Swedish than a red cottage with white trim.
 The red paint originates from the copper mine in the Swedish city Falun and is known as Falu red.
 It is widely used, not only due to its nice colour, but also for its capacity to protect the house façade.
 What few know is that the story of the red houses started as a scam.